MBA Scholarships and Grants

 AG Bell College

 This organization offers graduate scholarships for full-time study at accredited colleges and universities anywhere in the United States to students who have profound hearing loss.
-This must be bilateral and must have been diagnosed by age 7.
+This must be bilateral and must have been diagnosed before the applicant’s fourth birthday.
 The number and amount of the awards varies each year.
 Recipients may major in any discipline, including business administration.
-For information regarding this program: www.agbell.org.
+For information regarding this program: http://www.listeningandspokenlanguage.org/Document.aspx?id=266.

 If you reside in either Iowa or Virginia, and would like to pursue an MBA concentrating on business management or finance, one of these scholarships might work for you.
 They are offered by those state’s Association of Insurance Compliance Professionals.
-In Iowa, the award is for $500, and in Virginia, for $1,000.
-Both require at least a 2.75 GPA, along with an essay describing intent to pursue a career in the actuarial field.
-For more information on both, go to the website: www.aicp.net.
+Require at least a 3.00 GPA, along with an essay describing intent to pursue a career in the actuarial field.
+For more information on both, go to the website: http://www.aicp.net/careercenter/scholarship.cfm.
+Deadline: June 2nd

 If you have a major career interest in business, would like to get your MBA, and are a member of the Golden Key organization, you qualify for this scholarship.
-Along with the application you will need to submit letters of recommendation, your transcript from undergraduate school, and an essay/paper that is business related and does not exceed 10 typed pages.
-This scholarship is also open to undergraduate students, and there are three monetary awards offered in the amounts of $1,000 to 2,000.
-Go to www.goldenkey.org for full details.
+Along with the application you will need to submit letters of recommendation, your transcript from undergraduate school, and an essay/paper that is business related and does not exceed 1,000 words.
+Amount: $7,500, Deadline: November 15th.
+Go to https://www.goldenkey.org/ for full details.

 Congressional Hispanic Caucus Institute